kitty-catt/bc-full/README.md

 ## Pipeline Resources

-Configure the yaml files in tekton-resources.
+Configure the yaml files in tekton-resources (only if you want to push to your own quay account of build from your own forks).

     vi tekton-resources/inventory-resources.yaml
     vi tekton-resources/catalog-resources.yaml